oat-sa/tao-dependency-resolver/README.md

 Read more about this tool [here](doc/dependency-resolver.md).

 ```
-$ php bin/console dependencies:resolve <root extension or repository name> [--package-branch <root extension branch>] [--extensions-branch <dependency extensions branch>] [--dump-directory <directory>]
+$ php bin/console oat:dependencies:resolve [--repository-name <repository name> | --extension-name <extension name>] [--main-branch <main repository branch>] [--dependency-branches <dependency branches>]
 ```

+- `main repository name`: repository name, e.g. "oat-sa/extension-tao-testqti" of the repository to resolve.
-- `root extension or repository name`: "manifest name", not the repository name, e.g. "taoQtiTest", not "oat-sa/extension-tao-testqti".
+- `main extension name`: "manifest name", e.g. "taoQtiTest" of the extension to resolve.
-- `root extension branch`: the branch of the extension to be tested
+- `main repository branch`: the branch of the extension to be resolved.
-- `dependency extensions branch`: the branch to download for each dependency in the form of "extensionName1:branchName1,extensionName2:branchName2,...", e.g. "tao:develop,taoQtiItem:3.2.1,generis:10.12.14".
+- `dependency branches`: desired branches to download include for each dependency.
+In the form of "extensionName1:branchName1,extensionName2:branchName2,...", e.g. "tao:develop,taoQtiItem:fix/tao-1234,generis:10.12.14".
 Branches for all non given extensions will default to "develop".

-- `directory`: the directory where you want to write the composer.json file.
-Defaults to the system temp dir (i.e. `/tmp` on linux systems).
+Only one of the two options `repository-name` and `extension-name` must be provided.

 ### Repository lister